 Teresa Córdova is the Director of the Great Cities Institute (GCI) at the University of Illinois at Chicago.
-She is also Professor of Urban Planning and Policy in the College of Urban Planning and Public Affairs (CUPPA).
-Dr. Córdova is also an affiliate faculty of UIC’s Departments of Sociology, Gender and Women Studies, and Latino and Latin American Studies.
+She is also Professor of Urban Planning and Policy in the College of Urban Planning and Public Affairs (CUPPA) and an affiliate faculty of UIC’s Departments of Sociology, Gender and Women Studies, and Latino and Latin American Studies.
 Professor Córdova received her Ph.D. in Sociology from the University of California, Berkeley.

-Currently, Dr. Córdova serves on the Cook County Economic Development Advisory Committee (EDAC); The Illinois Humanities Council; and the Board of Directors of Manufacturing Renaissance.
+Currently, Dr. Córdova serves on the Cook County Economic Development Advisory Committee (EDAC); The Illinois Humanities Council; the Board of Directors of Manufacturing Renaissance; and Illinois Voices for Children’s Thought Leaders of Color Advisory Committee.
 She is an Associate Editor for Economic Development Quarterly and sits on the Editorial Boards of State and Local Government Review; Aztlan: A Journal of Chicano Studies and Latino Studies; and Latinos in the United States Book Series (Michigan State University Press).

 In 2015, Teresa was honored with the Sor Juana Legacy Award from the National Museum of Mexican Art.
 She was also listed in 2015, 2016, and 2017 in the Chicago United and Negocios Now, Who’s Who in Hispanic Chicago and was recently recognized as an Advocate for Inclusion by Chicago United.

 As an applied theorist, political economist, and community-based planner, Professor Córdova approaches her work as a scholarship of engagement in which research, pedagogy and service are integrated.
 Throughout her career, Teresa has engaged with communities outside the university and is an expert in community/university partnerships.
 Her analysis of global/local dynamics, including impacts of globalization on Latino communities, informs her work.